-Program objectives are to develop viable communities via decent housing, a suitable living environment, and expanded economic opportunities for LMI residents.
-The 2023 AAP's
+The primary program objectives are to develop viable communities via decent housing, a suitable living environment, and expanded economic opportunities for LMI residents.
+The 2024 AAP's

-Affordable Housing: Projects that create/preserve affordable housing, provide financial assistance to eligible homebuyers, remove blight, support homeowner rehabilitation, and other housing-related activities.
+Affordable Housing: Projects that create or preserve affordable housing, provide financial assistance to eligible homebuyers, support homeowner rehabilitation, and other eligible housing-related activities.

-Economic Opportunities: Projects that create/retain economic opportunities for LMI persons; provide technical assistance to business owners; assist small/microenterprises to establish/stabilize/expand in Barnstable; assist with façades improvements and other beautification in commercial areas, etc.
+Economic Opportunities: Projects that create or retain economic opportunities for LMI persons; provide technical assistance to business owners; assist small/microenterprises to establish/stabilize/expand in Barnstable; assist with façade improvements and other beautification in commercial areas, etc.